-- A.1.
-This code applies only to mechanisms and machines designed to indicate automatically (with or without value-computing capabilities) the length of fabric passed through the measuring elements. - A.2.
-Insofar as they are clearly appropriate, the requirements and provisions of this code apply also to devices designed for the commercial measurement of other material similar to fabrics, in sheet, roll, or bolt form. - A.3.
-See also Sec.
-1.10; General Code requirements.
+A.1. - This code applies only to mechanisms and machines designed to indicate automatically (with or without value-computing capabilities) the length of fabric passed through the measuring elements.

+A.2. - Insofar as they are clearly appropriate, the requirements and provisions of this code apply also to devices designed for the commercial measurement of other material similar to fabrics, in sheet, roll, or bolt form.

 S.1.
 Units. - A fabric-measuring device shall indicate lengths in terms of 10 cm (1/8 yd), 25 cm (1/4 yd), 50 cm (1/2 yd), and meters (yd).
 In addition, lengths may be indicated in terms of any or all of the following subdivisions: 30 cm (1/3 yd), 6 cm (1/16 yd), meters and centimeters (feet and inches).
 Digital indicators may indicate values in decimal fractions.
-(Amended 1977)